peterwicksstringfield/stan-math-benchmarking-script/README.md

 Benchmarks in testfile.
 Input in inputfile.
 Separate translation unit to prevent spurious constant propagation.

-Choose the branchs to compare in the shell script.
+Choose the branches to compare in the shell script.